astranero/marketplace_tsoha/README.md

 * Users can like each others profiles.
 * In marketplace products can be searched for with search bar.
 Category, condition and sorting order of the products can also be specified.

+## Installation instruction

+## Host

+## What I learned & What application is lacking?

+* I learned how to use css, html and bootstrap in depth.
+I also tried to learn flask methods and extensions as much as possible.
+I learned to implement flask in my own ways, but at the risk of there being some security issues.
+I am not sure if post_injection of database methods with context_processor is safe yet, and have to find out more about that.
+But I found it useful in fetching information to jinga.